din14970/personal-site/content/blog/managingpythondependencies.md

 * An ecosystem on its own, very poor interoperability
 * Small community, poor documentation
 * Arcane domain specific functional language to write configuration

+##### Edit 14/12/2024

+Brandon Maier reached out to me via e-mail and pointed out that an important downside of Nix is that you must first be root to set it up.
+This is because the `/nix/store` needs to be initialized.
+He also informed me of two interesting projects in the `Nix` ecosystem: [Nix-portable](https://github.com/DavHau/nix-portable) which aims to make Nix work without admin privileges, and [devenv](https://devenv.sh/) which aims to make Nix more accessible for managing a project lifecycle.

 ## What should you use?
 Ok, but can't I just tell you what you should use?
 That's what these types of articles are all about right?